 Note: Each deployment node(s)’s IP address can be added to the SAN field to avoid a certificate warning when you access the server via the IP address.

-Once the CSR has been created, ISE will display a pop up window with the option to export it.
+Once the CSR is created, ISE displays a pop-up window with the option to export it.
 Once exported, this file should be sent to the CA for signing.

 The Certificate Authority will return the signed server certificate along with the full signing chain (Root/Intermediate).
 Once received, follow the steps below to import the certificates into your ISE server.

-Import any Root and (or) Intermediate certificates provided by the CA by going to Administration > Certificates > Trusted Certificates.
+In order to import any Root and (or) Intermediate certificates provided by the CA, navigate to Administration > Certificates > Trusted Certificates.

 In order to import the Server certificate, navigate to Administration > Certificates > Certificate Signing Requests.

 Select the CSR previously created and click on Bind Certificate.

 Select the new certificate location and ISE binds the certificate to the private key created and stored in the database.

-Note: If the Admin Role has been selected for this certificate, ISE will restart services.
+Note: If the Admin Role has been selected for this certificate, ISE restarts the services.

 If the admin role was selected during the certificate import you can verify the new certificate is in place by loading the admin page in the browser.
 The browser should trust the new admin certificate as long as the chain was built correctly and if the certificate chain is trusted by the browser.